fernandocanizo/my-bookmarks/dev/cool-people.md

   The creator of [Execute Program](https://www.executeprogram.com/), a very cool learning site.
 This site also has many sections for learning stuff, the screencasts in particular seem to be very hands on.

 - [37Signals](https://37signals.com/)
   Not exactly the personal site of [@dhh](https://x.com/dhh), but I think the company is cool.
 Read their manifesto.
+Also they produced several cool books and applications.